Nick-Mazuk/awesome/README.md

 *   [benbjohnson/litestream](https://github.com/benbjohnson/litestream) - Streaming replication for SQLite.
 *   [joshmedeski/sesh](https://github.com/joshmedeski/sesh) - Smart session manager for the terminal
 *   [gin-gonic/gin](https://github.com/gin-gonic/gin) - Gin is a HTTP web framework written in Go (Golang).
 It features a Martini-like API with much better performance -- up to 40 times faster.
 If you need smashing performance, get yourself some Gin.
-*   [opentofu/registry](https://github.com/opentofu/registry) - The all-new opentofu.org registry!
+*   [opentofu/registry](https://github.com/opentofu/registry) - Metadata and tooling for the OpenTofu registry
 *   [stripe/stripe-mock](https://github.com/stripe/stripe-mock) - stripe-mock is a mock HTTP server that responds like the real Stripe API.
 It can be used instead of Stripe's testmode to make test suites integrating with Stripe faster and less brittle.
 *   [Permify/permify](https://github.com/Permify/permify) - An open-source authorization as a service inspired by Google Zanzibar, designed to build and manage fine-grained and scalable authorization systems for any application.
 *   [tcard/sgo](https://github.com/tcard/sgo) - A dialect of Go with optional types and without nil references.